PlasmaStark/salix/src/contents/chronicles/2025-07-16-presentations.md

 Starting with a set goal, communication breaks down into three key phases: understanding your target audience, choosing your content, and delivering your presentation.

 The first is crucial: you need to understand your audience, their collective background, and how to connect with them.
-They might be etherogeneous, in which case you need to proceed with particular care.
+They might be heterogeneous, in which case you need to proceed with particular care.

 The second follows: even if you already have a topic, it still needs to be shaped to them.
 This is perhaps the basis of scientific communication to a broad audience; a conference of experts is not much different, as many will have different perspectives on the same topic.